JOURNAL OF GENTRY GENEALOGY

 Figure 2.
 Census Image After Manipulation

 What does this provide us in the way of information about Tyree and his parents?
 It says a great deal about Tyree himself because of where he was in 1790 and where he apparently was in 1795.
-If we consult a map of the area circa 1790, we find that the land transaction of 1795 in Franklin County, Georgia<5>, and the census location as indicated by the Spartanburg District entry for Tyree were consistent with moving from the northern part of South Carolina to the portion of Georgia where the first Georgia land transaction took place (see Fig. 3 and note <4>).
+If we consult a map of the area circa 1790, we find that his land transaction of 1795 in Franklin County, Georgia<5>, and the census location as indicated by the Spartanburg District entry for Tyree were consistent with moving from the northern part of South Carolina to the portion of Georgia where the first Georgia land transaction took place (see Fig. 3 and note <4>).

 Figure 3.
 South Carolina/Georgia Border, 1790-1800